By James Eliot, Markets & Finance Editor

 1. Goldman Sachs and High-Frequency Trading

 Goldman Sachs leverages high-frequency trading (HFT) algorithms that enable the bank to execute orders in microseconds.
 According to their reports, this strategy has significantly enhanced profit margins.
 HFT can be responsible for large market shifts; in 2022, data suggested that Goldman Sachs executed over 43 million trades, amounting to 10 billion shares.
+This approach exemplifies how algorithmic trading reshapes trading dynamics, similar to lessons drawn from innovations in various industries like the evolution of IDEs over two decades.

 2. Amazon’s AI Trading Algorithms

 Amazon has begun experimenting with algorithmic trading as part of its treasury management.
 These AI-driven strategies allow Amazon to optimize cash reserves across various currencies while minimizing risks of currency fluctuations.
 In a test phase, they reported reducing costs associated with foreign exchange trading by approximately 20%.
+As this trend gains momentum, it underscores the growing importance of understanding advanced trading technologies.

 3. Robinhood’s Impact on Retail Trading

 The rise of Robinhood, a platform democratizing stock trading for retail investors, illustrates the complex interaction between human and algorithmic trading.
 The company has integrated algorithmic trading to fulfill orders swiftly, often executing trades within milliseconds.
 This responsiveness has reshaped user expectations, resulting in a 50% increase in monthly transactions in 2023.
+As trading technologies evolve, retail investors increasingly demand platforms that deliver speed and efficiency, reshaping market dynamics.

 4. Citadel Securities and Market Making